Burningstone91/smart-home-setup/README.md

 To create an additional person click on "Configuration" in the sidebar of Home Assistant and then click on "Persons".
 Press the orange plus sign at the bottom right.
 Enter the name of the person and press "CREATE".

 #### Room assistant Setup
 Now we are going to install and configure Room-Assistant on the Pi's.
 There are excellent guides on how to install it on Pi 3/4 or Pi Zero W on the page of the creator (https://www.room-assistant.io/).
-Because I have 6 Pi Zero W's in total and didn't want to install and configure each one separately, I use [Ansible](https://www.ansible.com/) to deploy it on all machines at once from my desktop.
+Because I have 6 Pi Zero W's in total and didn't want to install and configure each one separately, I use [Ansible](https://www.ansible.com/) to deploy it on all machines at once from my desktop (there's a tutorial as well for this on the site of the creator).

 Install Raspbian Buster Lite on each Raspberry Pi Zero W with SSH enabled.

-On the host that runs Ansible, add the following to "/etc/ansible/hosts":
+On the host that runs Ansible, add the following to the file "/etc/ansible/hosts":

 ```yaml
 [room_assistant]